davaya/openc2-jadn/jadn-v2.0.md

 | true      | false    | false         | Sequence      | [ArrayOf](#4321-arrayofvaluetype), [Array](#4323-array) |
 | false     | false    | false         | Bag           | [ArrayOf](#4321-arrayofvaluetype) |

-In applications each collection value is instantiated as a variable with the specified semantic effect.
+In applications each collection value is instantiated as a variable with the specified semantic behavior.
-Some programming languages define collection types that are "order preserving" but not "ordered".
+Some programming languages define collection types that are "order preserving" but not ordered.
 Ordered types (OrderedSet, OrderedMap and Sequence) have a mapping from positive integers to collection elements, i.e., elements may be referenced by position and order is significant when comparing values.
-Unordered types (Set, Map, Bag) ignore order when comparing values regardless of whether they preserve insertion order.
+Unordered types (Set, Map, and Bag) ignore order when comparing values regardless of whether they preserve insertion order.

 This document does not specify how collections are instantiated, but Table 4-3 lists programming